Session border controller: Controversy

 Most of the controversy surrounding SBCs pertains to whether call control should remain solely with the two endpoints in a call (in service to their owners), or should rather be shared with other network elements owned by the organizations managing various networks involved in connecting the two call endpoints.
 For example, should call control remain with Alice and Bob (two callers), or should call control be shared with the operators of all the IP networks involved in connecting Alice and Bob's VoIP phones together.
 The debate of this point was vigorous, almost religious, in nature.
 Those who wanted unfettered control in the endpoints only, were also greatly frustrated by the various realities of modern networks, such as firewalls and filtering/throttling.
 On the other side, network operators are typically concerned about overall network performance, interoperability and quality, and want to ensure it is secure.

 Lawful intercept and CALEA

+Lawful intercept is governed in America by the Communications Assistance for Law Enforcement Act (CALEA).

 An SBC may provide session media (usually RTP) and signaling (often SIP) wiretap services, which can be used by providers to enforce requests for the lawful interception of network sessions.
 Standards for the interception of such services are provided by ATIS, TIA, CableLabs and ETSI, among others.